medengessia/design_object_competition/README.md

 ../src>javadoc  `find . -name *.java` -d ../docs
 ```

-The javadoc of our project is now available in the folder docs
+The javadoc of the project is now available in the folder docs

 #### Compile our code